dmbarbour/awelon/AboutAwelon.md

 Support for partial application with 'first' is valuable for both code reuse and expressiveness.
 Awelon's model for 'first' has greater expressiveness because it allows the specification of the behavior to be cleanly separated from its call site, thus avoiding the need for an orthogonal abstraction model (such as lambdas).
 There is a price: Awelon's first is expressive enough to cause trouble.
 The traditional non-terminating lambda (`(\x->(x x) \x->(x x)`) can be represented (`[copy apply] [copy apply] first`).

-To help illustrate what tacit code often looks like, I'll define a few more functions:
+To help illustrate what tacit code often looks like, I'll define a few more functions that assume a single stack:

         %  assocl :: (x * (y * z)) ~> ((x * y) * z)         PRIMITIVE
         %  swap   :: (x * y) ~> (y * x)                     PRIMITIVE